Tsai-Reena/Java-Sudoku-Game/README.md

 Java 數獨小遊戲

 ## Abstract
-This work aims to develop an **Android App** with accounting and expenditure management functions, combined with the caulator project I established before.
-This app cam manually calculate income and expenditure, and the amount of money also can be added at any time in the accounting process.
+This work aims to develop an **Java AWT window** and create a Sudoku Game, with the functions of choosing difficulity, modifying answer, solution auto-generation, etc.

 ## Instruction
 Step.01  Executing the program.